HBPNeurorobotics/BlenderRobotDesigner/README.md

 *Bones* can be either selected through the *Active Bone* drop-down menu in the RobotEditor toolbar or by left-clicking on them in the Outliner.

-**Tip:** To create spherical joints, create three *Bones* within the same position but with different active axes to account for the three Degrees of Freedom.
+**Tip:** To create spherical joints, create three *Bones* within the same position but with different active axes to account for the three Degrees of Freedom of a spherical joint.

+### Visualization:
+After the kinematic representation of the robot has been defined, meshes of the individual links have to be assigned to the respective *Bones*.
+By doing so, the mesh's position and orientation is made dependent of the *Bone* it is assigned to and thus, moves along accordingly when the joint configuration of the *Bone* is changed.

+This can be done in the *Meshes* tab of the RobotEditor.
+To assign a mesh to a *Bone*, select the respective mesh from the *Select mesh* drop-down menu.
+Afterwards, select the *Bone* the mesh belongs to and click on *Assign selected mesh to active bone*.
+The mesh is now assigned to the bone.

+**Tip:** Multiple meshes can be assigned to the same *Bone*.

+**Tip:** To link the visualization of a spherical joint to its kinematics, assign the respective mesh to the thrid *Bone* of the sub-chain that defines the kinematics of a spherical joint.